 Sacraments of Initiation

 Infant/Child Baptism: Baptism is our incorporation into the Body of Christ and the foundation of our sacramental life.
+Children’s baptisms are celebrated on Sundays after our 12noon Mass at St. Joseph, and we celebrate baptism communally.
+Our baptism registration form can be found here.
 Contact Ana Valencia at the parish center to begin the process of instruction and celebration.
-A form is located on this site that you can complete and submit.

-Children’s First Penance/First Eucharist/Confirmation: Preparation for these sacraments of initiation are handled within our Faith Formation program.
-We have pages on this site specifically devoted to these sacraments.
+Children’s First Penance/First Eucharist/Confirmation: Preparation for these sacraments of initiation are handled within our Family Faith Formation program.

 Sacraments of Healing